This post may contain affiliate links.

 External Frame Breakaway Backpack

 The Beartooth has a well-designed breakaway overload feature built into the pack which allows the bag to expand away from the frame to carry meat, antlers, or hide.
-This eliminates the need to put meat inside the pack bag and makes the heaviest of loads more stable and closer to your back (same fundamentals as regular backpacking), so carrying a very heavy load becomes a lot easier.
+This eliminates the need to put meat inside the pack bag and makes the heaviest loads more stable and closer to your back (same fundamentals as regular backpacking), so carrying a heavy load becomes much easier.
 The custom-developed SJ auto-lock buckles are strong, lightweight, and make transforming the pack into the overload function quick and easy.

 Additionally, there is a 270-degree “duffle style” zipper, which makes access to items like food, jackets, and other gear easy to grab no matter where they are packed inside without having to pull everything out of your pack to find it.
 This feature provides a lot of flexibility and is a unique addition to the Mystery Ranch line-up which has always been innovative when it comes to pack access.